-The University’s recently completed Campus Master Plan envisions campus as centered around three broad themes of Welcome, Connections and Hubs.
-Porthole Alley, the area where Carolina’s campus meets downtown Chapel Hill, has been identified as an opportunity to explore all three themes.
+The University’s Campus Master Plan envisions campus as centered around three broad themes of Welcome, Connections and Hubs.
+Porthole Alley, the area where Carolina’s campus meets downtown Chapel Hill, has been identified as an opportunity to explore these themes.

 Through strategic renovation and renewal of Porthole Alley, including 128 E. Franklin St., 134 E. Franklin St., the Hill Commercial Building and the Porthole Building, the area would become a gateway to campus, strengthen the physical connection between downtown Chapel Hill and campus, and support downtown economic development.

 - Maintain a ground floor retail presence while adding additional office space for Undergraduate Admissions, the UNC Visitors Center and other University programs and activities.

 - Respect the scale of the block of 100 E. Franklin St. and enhance the existing alley as part of the pedestrian corridor connecting Franklin Street and Cameron Avenue.

 - Strengthen the connection between downtown Chapel Hill and the University.